jameshughes89/cs101/site/outline/outline.rst

 Attendance
 ==========

-Students missing three classes without reasonable cause will be reported to the Associate Dean.
+Students missing three classes without reasonable cause will be reported to the Assistant Vice-President Academic Affairs.
 See section 3.7 of the academic calendar for more details.

-You will be reported to the Associate Dean, Academic Affairs' Office if you are repeatedly delinquent in assignments or attendance at classes or laboratories.
+You will be reported if you are repeatedly delinquent in assignments or attendance at classes or laboratories.

 Copyright Policy